Issues

 I would phase this program in on a voluntary basis first, sell an equivalent number of City buildings to fund it and then proceed from there.
 I am confident it will be quite popular with residents.

 Even though this would be a City initiative, I would allow applicants to live anywhere in Ontario.
 They can then make the most value of their fixed amount rent voucher by living in a less expensive part of the province.
-If this initiative works well, I can see the Province picking it up from the City.
+If this initiative works well, I can see the Province incorporating it within the existing COHB program.
 It's time for Toronto to take the lead.

 gray high-rise building